harness/harness/doc/setup/gitlab.md

 ## GitLab settings

-This section lists all environment variables options used to configure GitLab.
+This section lists all environment variables used to configure GitLab.

 * `GITLAB_HOST` server address to connect to.
 * `GITLAB_CLIENT` oauth client id for registered application